Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Dark Matter capture

 The importance of the geometric limit is different for each type of star.
 For example, considering only SD interactions, for the Sun $\sigma_{\mathrm{crit}}$ is $ \approx 1.7 \times 10^{-35} \, \mathrm{cm}^2$, whereas for a typical NS with $M_* = 1 \, \rm M_{\odot}$ and $R_* = 10\, \mathrm{km}$ the critical cross section is $\sigma_{\mathrm{crit}} \approx 2.6 \times 10^{-45} \, \mathrm{cm}^2$.
 As a result, while for solar-like stars $\sigma_{\mathrm{crit}}$ sits orders of magnitude above current scattering cross section upper limits (approximately $10^{-45}-10^{-46} \ \mathrm{cm}^2$ for $m_{\chi} = 10-1000 \ \mathrm{GeV}$ \citep{pdg2018}), the geometric limit needs to be accounted for in the case of compact stars such as NSs.

 It is important to note that while Eq.~\eqref{eq:cap_diff} is valid for capture through one single collision, it does not account for particles that end up captured after losing energy over multiple scatterings.
 While this is accurate for solar-like stars, where traversing DM particles will only interact at most once, the same is not true for compact stars, where DM particles can undergo multiple scatterings before leaving the interior of the star.
 In those cases, multi-scattering capture can be non-negligible, mainly for DM particles with $m_{\chi} \gtrsim 10 \ \mathrm{TeV}$ \citep{Dasgupta2019}.
 In the same way, effects due to the degeneracy of the medium in the star, which are also important in the case of compact objects such as NS stars, can lead to an important suppression of the capture rate for $m_{\chi} \lesssim 1 \ \mathrm{GeV}$ \cite{Garani2019}.
-However, we restrict our study to DM masses larger than 1~GeV to avoid having to model these effects, but our conclusions regarding the impact of phase-space can be generalized to any DM mass.
+However, we restrict our study to DM masses larger than 1~GeV to avoid having to model these effects, but our conclusions regarding the impact of phase-space modeling hold qualitatively for any DM mass.
+We also note that in NSs a proper treatment of the relativistic kinematics of the target particles is in principle required \cite{Joglekar2020a,Joglekar2020b,Bell2020a,Bell2020b}.
+However, this mostly affects the interaction rate $\Omega_{v_{\text{esc}},i}^-$, while the dominant effect of the PSDF on the capture rate is encapsulated by the $f_{u}^{*}/u$ term, so in this work we still rely on the non-relativistic approximation.
+Moreover, for NSs we focus on the geometric limit, for which the actual kinematics do not play any role.